Anterior Cruciate Ligament (ACL) Reconstruction Surgeon

 At the time of an ACL injury to the knee some patients report hearing a pop, and will notice that their knee will begin to swell and have pain.
 In most cases, due to the nature of injury, the ACL typically does not heal on its own.
 Certain patients can be treated with rehabilitation, but this is recommended for older patients, or those with a lower activity level.
 In younger, active patients surgery is usually recommended to help patients get back to their level of pre-injury activity.

-A thorough rehabilitation program will follow ACL reconstruction surgery, and it is important for patients to adhere to the prescribed protocol in order make a full recovery.
-After surgery patients are placed into a brace and will typically use crutches for two weeks and may use a functional type brace once they return to activities for the first year, depending on surgeon preference.
-Therapy will consist of a progression of strengthening exercises, range of motion movement, mobility function, and attaining a pain-free knee.
+A thorough rehabilitation program will follow ACL reconstruction surgery.
+It is very important for patients to adhere to the prescribed rehabilitation protocol in order make a full recovery.
+After surgery patients are placed into a brace and will begin using a passive motion device within hours of surgery.
+Patients will use crutches for approximately two weeks and will then continue physical therapy to restore range of motion and strength in the knee.
+It may be beneficial for patients to use a functional-type brace once they return to activities for the first year.

 For additional information on ACL reconstruction as an anterior cruciate ligament treatment, please contact the office of Dr. Jeff Padalecki, orthopedic knee surgeon in Austin, Texas.